-Wavelength is a free open access resource on lesbian, gay, bisexual, transgender, queer and intersex health for medical students and health professionals.
+Wavelength is a free, open access resource on lesbian, gay, bisexual, transgender, queer and intersex health for medical students and health professionals.

 You can access a number of lectures, clinical scenarios and quizzes through our Go1 Portal, completely free of charge.
-Our mission is to improve the health and wellbeing of the LGBTIQ community by making education free and accessible.
+Our mission is to improve the health and wellbeing of the LGBTQIASB+ community by making education free and accessible.

 Free LGBTIQ medical education for all medical students